royans/mysqlc/README.md

 # mysqlc - the modern MySQL client

 ## Features
-* Allows multi-line SQL query edit
+* Allow multi-line SQL query creation/editing
 * Maintains/saves execution history
 * "history" command shows history of SQL execution
 * "!" command followed by the history id, will allow you to execute a previous command